FIVE MOST SURPRISING FINDS

 And then we invented a new system of separation.
 It carries the stamp of medical science and federal law.
 It operates inside the desegregated school building, behind closed doors and beneath clinical labels.
 It falls on Black boys with a precision and consistency that would be called discrimination in any other context.

 That system is special education.
-The data on what it has done to Black children — and particularly to Black boys — is a record of institutional failure so thorough that it should be read as an indictment.
+The data on what it has done to Black children — and particularly to Black boys — reads like an indictment of institutional failure.

 The Disproportionality: Black vs. White Students in Subjective Categories